 The evaluation criteria for each level are detailed in the Evaluation grids Junior 1, Junior 2, Senior (See toolbox).

-By accepting the research scholar award, the awardee commits to giving a final report at the end of his/her award by the deadline set by the FRQS.
+By accepting the clinical research scholar award, the awardee commits to giving a final report at the end of his/her award by the deadline set by the FRQS.